lumeland/lume.land/docs/configuration/ignore-files.md

 ## Ignore function

-Starting from Lume `v1.8.0` you can set functions for more advanced filtering.
+You can use functions for more advanced filtering.
 Example:

 ```js
 // Ignore all files with ".md" extension inside the "draft" folder